Ragulan shares his study tips for Biology, Chemistry and Physics and why he is so passionate about science!

 Physics is the scientific discipline that concerns the nature and relationships of energy and matter.
 The HSC course provides a great overview on a wide range of fields including mechanics, electricity, quantum theory and relativity.
 A lot of theories in physics aim to represent relationships mathematically, so it is important that students are confident with maths.
 Surprisingly, most students are confident with understanding and applying equations but struggle with basic calculations.
 Silly mistakes are extremely common in physics where students completely forget or write non-SI units, do not take units into account in the formula, substitution and calculator errors etc. An easy way to minimise these errors is to show ALL working out, this not only makes it easier for you to check your answer at the end but will allow you to pinpoint exactly where you made a mistake.
 This also forces you to concentrate harder at each step, ensuring you are on the right track.
 Making a plan before attempting calculations is also helpful: listing necessary equations, converting any units in the question, calculating rough ballpark figure and identifying units of the expected answer.

 Throughout your course, you will be expected to consult a wide range of sources to research examples of concepts.
 It is often a good idea to pick well-documented examples (e.g. ones that are in your textbook) so that teachers are familiar with your examples and can easily verify your claims when marking.
 In biology, students often lose marks because they lack detail in their responses.
 It is important to try and include examples whenever possible, including as much relevant detail.
-For example, in the Search for Better Health topic you will be required to assess the effectiveness of quarantine measures using specific examples; in your research, you should aim to identify the name of the pathogen, disease and organisms involved, outline quarantine measures and provide a judgement of its effectiveness.
+For example, in the Infectious Disease module you may be required to assess the effectiveness of quarantine measures using specific examples; in your research, you should aim to identify the name of the pathogen, disease and organisms involved, outline quarantine measures and provide a judgement of its effectiveness.

 Chemistry specifically concerns the properties and structure of matter.
 The Preliminary course introduces students to basic chemical principles whilst the HSC course builds on these principles whilst having a stronger focus on applications and the role that chemistry plays in society and the environment.
 Unlike physics and biology, chemistry involves both theory and calculation questions so students should be comfortable with answering both types of questions.